 Oddly, Saudi executioners take great pride in the work and it tends to be handed down from one generation to the next along family lines.

 The border region between Saudi Arabia and Yemen is currently regarded as hostile, and should be avoided.
+Most government travel advisories have listed this area as 'Do Not Travel'.

 You should take care when you're near embassies, international organisations and businesses as well as residential compounds and hotels.
 Also areas where foreigners are known to work or play such as clubs, open air markers, pedestrian areas, schools, places of worship, restaurants, sporting events, outdoor recreation facilities, transport infrastructure, and general resort or tourist areas.